Tutorial Proposal Submission:

 Download the Tutorial Proposal Template in WORD

-Note that publication of a technical paper will still require a paid full registration.
-All tutorial proposals should be submitted via the ECCE 2021 web portal under “Call for Tutorials”.
+Please note that publication of a technical paper will still require a paid full registration.
+All tutorial proposals should be submitted via the ECCE 2022 web portal under “Call for Tutorials”.
 Please follow the Tutorial Proposal Form on the website as a submission template.
 The proposals will be reviewed by a panel of subject matter experts.

 One or more of the following elements are strongly encouraged in the tutorial proposals:

-Factors considered as less attractive to the audience are:
+Tutorials considered to be less attractive to the audience are: